 Business Process Management Life Cycle

-Traditionally, automation of business processes using workflow has implemented the automated process and then finished.
-BPM takes this to the next level BPM is about continuous business process improvement.
+Traditionally, automation of business processes using workflows meant implementing the automated process and no more.
+Business Process Management takes this to the next level.
+BPM is about continuous business process improvement.

-As well as automating the process, we are capturing the process in a structured way, the monitoring and optimising the process.
-The process repeats continuously for the life of the process.
+As well as automating the process, we are capturing the process in a structured way, then monitoring and optimizing the process.
+This cycle of process improvement repeats continuously for the life of the process.

-This introduces a culture of continual process improvement into the organisation in a structured but easy to use way.
+This introduces a culture of continual process improvement into the organization in a structured but easy to use way.